kitschpatrol/lognow/readme.md

 12:47:56.633 INFO [Renderer] Hello from renderer!
 ```

+> [!WARNING]
+>
+> Timestamps reflect the time of the log entry in the originating process, not the time of the log entry in the receiving process, so timestamps in the main process' console might appear out of order.

 Electron support is designed primarily for use with the default log instance — for now, every log instance in the renderer process automatically sends logs to every log instance in the main process, so you can quickly end up with duplicate logs if you have multiple log instances in the main process.

-#### Libraries
+### Libraries

+If you're building a library that others will use, you can use Lognow with dependency injection to allow consumers to integrate with their own logging systems.

+#### Step 1: Create a logger in your library

-In your library project, you might create a simple `log.ts` file which creates a logger instance used throughout the library:
+In your library project, create a simple `log.ts` utility file which creates a logger instance used throughout the library:

 `the-library/log.ts`: